James4Ever0/notes/Image and audio feature extraction for Language Models.md

 #### Patchify

-The splited indexs are put in front instead of append back.
+The splited indexs are put in front instead of appended back.

 ```python
 import numpy as np